unixpi/probabilistic-programming-QT/README.md

 The ultimate challenge for probabilistic programming is to make markov chain monte-carlo methods as reliable as stochastic gradient descent now is for deep networks.

+Faster computers combined with speed improvements to MCMC algorithms (see Persi Diaconis' paper https://projecteuclid.org/download/pdfview_1/euclid.bj/1377612852) mean this challenge has a good chance of being met in the next 5-10 years.

 # Inventing the software for the computing environment of the future
-Faster computers combined with speed improvements to MCMC algorithms (see Persi Diaconis' paper https://projecteuclid.org/download/pdfview_1/euclid.bj/1377612852) mean this challenge has a good chance of being met in the next 5-10 years.
+I believe probabilistic programming has the potential to revolutionize the scientific method.
+It will enable scientists to think thoughts that are currently unthinkable under current technologies.
+See http://worrydream.com/#!/MediaForThinkingTheUnthinkable